-I am an educational and research assistant at the Department of Public Health Sciences at Karolinska Institutet and part of the Global Health, HIV, and Sexual and Reproductive Health and Rights (SRHR) research group.
+PhD student at the Department of Public Health Sciences at Karolinska Institutet and part of the Global and Sexual Health (GloSH) research group.

 Södertörn Högskola, Sweden

 Master of Science in Environmental Sciences, Infectious Disease Control, 2016

 Karolinska Institutet, Sweden